Bicycle frame making

 The first two-wheeled vehicles were developed circa 1820, and the chain-driven bicycle as we know it today was developed around 1885.

-The bicycle frame features a truss consisting of two triangles – one at the front and one at the rear – known as a ‘diamond frame’.
-The front triangle consists of the head tube, top tube, down tube, and seat tube, and thre rear triangle consists of the seat tube and paired chain stays and seat stays.
+The bicycle frame features a truss consisting of two triangles (one at the front and one at the rear) known as a ‘diamond frame’.
+The front triangle consists of the head tube, top tube, down tube, and seat tube, and three rear triangle consists of the seat tube and paired chain stays and seat stays.
 High-strength, low-weight materials have always been favoured for the frames.
 Alloy steels were used from the 1930s, and by the 1980s aluminium was widely used in place of steel.
 Today, carbon fibre is a popular material.
 Other, more unusual, materials include titanium, advanced alloys, and bamboo.
-The majority of bespoke hand-built frames are made from stainless steel.
+The majority of bespoke hand-built frames are made high quality steel alloys and from stainless steel.

 Historically, there had been local frame builders in most towns in the UK.
 By the mid-1980s there were 150-200 frame builders still operating, although most were older and on the verge of retiring.
 By the late-1980s, the bicycle industry had changed dramatically with the introduction of cheap imports from Taiwan/China which finished off many of the remaining frame builders, and by the early-1990s the craft had all but disappeared with no more than a dozen makers left, usually those with an individual name/reputation rather than the local town frame builders.
-Today there are probably 25-30 established frame building business with a good reputation.
-These are usually one person businesses, with most makers in their 50s and 60s and a small tranche of builders (perhaps 4-5) in their mid-30s who are taking the craft forward.
+Frame builders today are usually one person businesses, with most makers in their 40/50s and some in their mid-30s.

 Issues affecting the viability of the craft